in the more wooded areas we spot an elk cow

 We admired Hayden Valley in July 1990 and again in June 1992.

-the Grand Loop Road winds through the valley
+the Grand Loop Road winds through the vast valley

-buffalo cross the road and the Yellowstone River in search of greener pastures
+buffalo cross the road towards the Yellowstone River in search of greener pastures

 better not mess with him, they sometimes gore a car or a tourist